 “We’re both from Chicago originally (we moved to Las Vegas a decade ago) and we’ve been longtime fans of Tom Danley and Doug Jones,” said James Rush, co-owner of JR Sound Company, speaking on behalf of himself and the company’s other co-owner, Mark Dudzik.
 “I think it’s great that they’re now on the same team in Danley Sound Labs!
 Anyway, we were working as SLS’s sole audio provider for over a year when they approached us about converting LiFE Nightclub into an awesome modern concert venue.
 Although we mainly do design and consulting these days, Mark and I are both live sound engineers by training and passion, and so we were excited to take on the project and to do it right.”

 Dudzik joined, “There was a lot of pressure to go with a line array system, if for no other reason than that everyone knows what they’re getting.
 That, and the fact that riders will be satisfied if they can check off ‘line array.’
 But we had already had a lot of experience with Danley’s point source systems, and we knew they sound way better than even the best, most-expensive line arrays.
 We took the stance that, as engineers, we would much rather mix on a Danley system.
 To prove our point, we arranged a shootout between our company’s Danley SH-96s and the leading line array choices.
-Hearing is believing, and SLS had the confidence to move forward with the obviously better sound of a Danley system.
+SLS had the confidence to move forward with the obviously better sound of a Danley system.
 As for riders, the venue says, in effect, ‘if all you need is a line array, we’ve got you more than covered with our point source system.’

 The system Rush and Dudzik designed consists of two Danley SH-96HOs for main stereo coverage.
 They have 90-degree dispersion with complete phase coherence within that band and thus deliver even coverage and stunning spatial imaging to the majority of listeners.
 The room fairly breathes with stereo depth and dynamics.
 Two smaller Danley SH-95HOs provide out-fill to cover the flanking bars on either side of the stage.
 Four Danley SH-95s provide front-fill.
 The “HO” variants deliver greater high-frequency headroom where it’s needed.